Fast Point Cloud Generation with Diffusion Models in High Energy Physics: Introduction

 Many deep generative models have been deployed to the problem of emulating jet formation.
 The first approaches used images by spatially discretizing the radiation pattern within jets~\cite{Cogan:2014oua,deOliveira:2015xxd}.
 Generative Adversarial Networks (GANs)~\cite{Goodfellow:2014upx,deOliveira:2017pjk} and autoencoders~\cite{Monk:2018zsb} were able to reproduce many aspects of the parton shower, but were fundamentally limited because of their pixelization.
 While other applications of deep generative models naturally process image data (e.g. calorimeter simulations~\cite{Paganini:2017dwg,Paganini:2017hrr,Carminati:2018khv,Chekalina:2018hxi,Erdmann:2018jxd,deOliveira:2017rwa,Belayneh:2019vyx,Buhmann:2020pmy,2009.03796,Buhmann:2021caf,Rehm:2021zoz,Khattak:2021ndw,Krause:2021ilc,Krause:2021wez,ATLAS:2021pzo,ATLAS:2022jhk,Bieringer:2022cbs,Rogachev:2022hjg,Buhmann:2021lxj,AbhishekAbhishek:2022wby,Liu:2022dem,Diefenbacher:2023vsw,Krause:2022jna,Cresswell:2022tof,Mikuni:2022xry}), jets are naturally represented as variable-sized point clouds and information is lost when they are projected onto fixed size grids with reduced spatial position information compared to the original detector granularity.

 Point cloud generative models (PCGM) offer the solution to the inherent challenges with pixelation.
 The first PCGM applied to jet formation was Ref.~\cite{Andreassen:2018apy}, which used a recurrent model to describe the probability density of a given jet.
 Recently, there has been a surge of interest in more general PCGMs that do not need to make any assumptions or approximations about the underlying generative process.
-This latest wave of methods began with a graph neural network-based GAN~\cite{Kansal:2021cqp} and now includes a deep sets-based GAN~\cite{Buhmann:2023pmh} and a normalizing flow~\cite{Kach:2022qnf}.
+This latest wave of methods began with a graph neural network-based GAN~\cite{Kansal:2021cqp} and now includes a deep sets-based GAN~\cite{Buhmann:2023pmh} and a normalizing flow~\cite{Kach:2022qnf,Verheyen:2022tov}.
 These models mark a significant step forward in the application of generative models to particle physics, but there is still significant room for improvement in both precision and robustness.
 For example, GANs solve a minimax problem and are thus difficult to train.
-Normalizing flows are more stable to train, but may have difficulty generating a variable-length representation with complex topology due to the invertible nature of their neural networks.
+Normalizing flows are more stable to train, but may have difficulties when generating low level inputs (such as particle kinematic information), or a variable-length representation with complex topology due to the invertible nature of their neural networks.